search ]

 • Redirect a specific 404 page to a relevant category or parent page only if this redirection provides the most relevant user experience for the visitor.

-• It’s perfectly fine to serve a 404 to the visitor when the page no longer exists.
+• It’s perfectly fine and actually necessary to serve a 404 to the visitor when the page no longer exists.

 • If there are valuable links pointing to 404 pages, use one of the tactics we discussed earlier.